Skip to main content

 Helping Conserve and Restore Our Forests

 American Forests, the oldest national conservation organization in North America, has been doing the hard work to conserve and restore forests since 1875.
-Since 2004, Clif Bar & Company has partnered with American Forests to restore natural forest habitats on our beloved private and public lands in Canada and North America.
+Since 2004, Clif Bar has partnered with American Forests to restore natural forest habitats on our beloved private and public lands in Canada and North America.

 Clif Bar’s support of reforestation efforts —both through the sweat equity of Clif employees’ planting efforts and through our support of American Forests’ restoration projects—is part of our company’s mission to plant 1 million trees by 2025.
 We donate a portion of proceeds from our CLIF BAR® seasonal bars to American Forests.